-Knowledge, Attitudes, and Practices of Gynecologic Cancer Patients at Maharaj Nakorn Chiang Mai Hospital Toward COVID-19: A Cross-Sectional Survey
+Knowledge, Attitudes, and Practices of Gynecologic Cancer Patients at Maharaj Nakorn Chiang Mai Hospital Regarding COVID-19: A Cross-Sectional Survey

 Abstract

-Background and Aim: During the Covid-19 pandemic, the knowledge, attitudes, and practices about COVID-19 infection in gynecologic cancer patients were still limited.
-This study aimed to explore these issues.
+Background and objective: During the COVID-19 pandemic, knowledge, attitudes, and practices regarding COVID-19 infection among gynecologic cancer patients remained limited.
+This study aimed to explore these aspects.

-Methods: Gynecologic cancer patients who attended our gynecologic oncology unit between February and June 2022 were invited to a cross-sectional survey using a WHO survey tool.
+Materials and Methods: Gynecologic cancer patients attending our gynecologic oncology unit between February and June 2022 were invited to participate in a cross-sectional survey using a WHO survey tool.

-Conclusion: Gynecologic cancer patients who were under treatment received the COVID-19 vaccine less than those under surveillance.
-Most participants revealed a good attitude toward this pandemic.
-However, unvaccinated participants were concerned about the severe side effects of the vaccine.
+Conclusion: Gynecologic cancer patients undergoing treatment were less likely to receive the COVID-19 vaccine than those under surveillance.
+Most of the participants demonstrated positive attitudes toward the pandemic.
+However, unvaccinated participants expressed concerns about the potential side effects of the vaccine.

 Introduction